 Dosage Sizes

-Always provide Client Information Sheet with prescription.
-Carefully consider the potential benefits and risks of Carodyl and other treatment options before deciding to use Carodyl.
+Carefully consider the potential benefits and risks of the medicine and other treatment options before deciding to use it.
 Use the lowest effective dose for the shortest duration consistent with individual response.

 To correctly calculate the dosage, you need to contact a veterinarian.

-Speaking about the connection with food, it doesn’t matter the way you give it to your dog: either add it to the dog’s favorite food or put it separately, straight into its mouth.
+Speaking about the connection with food, it doesn’t matter how you give it to your dog: either add it to the dog’s favorite food or put it straight into its mouth separately.

-If you miss a dose of Carodyl, give it as soon as you remember, unless it is time to give the next dose, then skip the missed dose.
+If you miss a dose, give it as soon as you remember, unless it is time to give the next dose, then skip the missed dose.
 Do not give a double dose.

 Withdrawal Times